Caucus Mission and Purpose

 The SRCD Asian Caucus was founded in 2007 to support the career development of Asian researchers, and to promote research with Asian children, youth, and families.
 We are a multi-ethnic, multi-racial, and international Caucus, with an emphasis on issues that affect Asians in the United States and Canada.

 Founded in 1973, the Black Caucus of SRCD is an organization of multidisciplinary professionals who are dedicated to promoting the development and well-being of Black children and families.
 We publish a Newsletter three times per year-June, October, and February, as well as host a preconference immediately prior to the SRCD Biennial Meeting.
 Several committees exist to facilitate the objectives of the Black Caucus.

-The SRCD Latino Caucus was founded in 2004 and is comprised of a group of child development researchers dedicated to engaging in and disseminating high quality research with Latino children, youth, and families.
-Members will benefit from the upcoming newsletters and website, as well as conference events such as research panels about key issues related to key linguistic and cultural considerations for Latino children and families.
+The SRCD Latinx Caucus was founded in 2004 and is comprised of a group of child development researchers dedicated to engaging in and disseminating high quality research with Latinx children, youth, and families.
+Members will benefit from the upcoming newsletters and website, as well as conference events such as research panels about key issues related to key linguistic and cultural considerations for Latinx children and families.
 In addition, a number of networking events are available through mentoring lunches, career fairs, and receptions.